Gustav Fabergé: Life and career

 In 1864, Peter Carl Fabergé embarked upon a Grand Tour of Europe.
 He received tuition from respected goldsmiths in Germany, France and England, attended a course at Schloss’s Commercial College in Paris, and viewed the objects in the galleries of Europe’s leading museums.
 He returned to Saint Petersburg and married Augusta Julia Jacobs.
 For the following ten years, his father's trusted work master Peter Hiskias Pendin acted as his mentor and tutor.
-Upon Pendin's death in 1882, Peter Carl took over the business and was joined by his brother Agathon Fabergé.
+Upon Pendin's death in 1882, Peter Carl took over the business and was joined by his brother Agathon Fabergé, who died suddenly at a young age.

-Gustav Fabergé lived in Dresden with his wife until she died in 1893.
+Gustav Fabergé lived in Dresden with his wife and their son Agathon until she died in August 17 1903.
 He died on 3 January 1894, aged 79, and was cremated in Gotha with his ashes buried next to his wife’s remains at Trinitatisfriedhof (Trinity Cemetery) in Dresden.
 A grave stone does not exist anymore.